grafana/github-api-commit-action/README.md

       commit-message: "<commit-message>" # Commit message defaults to "Commit performed by grafana/github-api-commit-action"
       stage-all-files: true | false # Whether to additionally stage any changed files in the checkout.
 Defaults to false
 ```

+## Limitations

+- The branch that is checked out needs to be in an attached state.
+Meaning that you can commit and push to it
+- Currently, the action only supports adding and updating file contents.
+It doesn't reconstruct the entire tree for
+  commit.
+Moving files would succeed, but the old file will still remain in its location.